-The Regulatory Group, Inc. first compiled this document for its training courses more than 35 years ago.
+The Regulatory Group, Inc., first compiled this document for its training courses more than 35 years ago.
 It is frequently amended and revised to stay current with the developments in the Federal regulatory process.
-In the past, editing support for this glossary has been provided by Professor Jeffrey Lubbers of the Washington College of Law, American University, and author of the comprehensive Guide to Federal Agency Rulemaking (ABA 2012).
+In the past, editing support for this glossary has been provided by Professor Jeffrey Lubbers of the Washington College of Law, American University, author of A Comprehensive Guide to Federal Agency Rulemaking (ABA 2018).

 Adjudication refers to the process by which an administrative body within an agency makes a determination in an administrative proceeding, like a court.
 In adjudication, an agency applies statutory requirements, implementing regulations or interpretive policies to a specific party.
 For example, the adjudicators at the Social Security Administration may apply the Social Security benefits rules to a specific individual to determine eligibility for benefits.
 In the agency adjudication process, the functions of judge and jury are combined in a single entity—either an administrative law judge, a hearing officer, or some type of board—that conducts a hearing and renders a decision.
 This decision is usually called an “initial decision.”
 An “initial decision” becomes a “final decision” unless a party in the case appeals the decision to the agency head or designated agency official or appeals board, according to the agency’s procedures.
 On appeal, the agency may affirm, reverse, or remand the initial decision, but must explain any departure from the initial decision.
 The agency’s adjudicative procedures are spelled out in procedural rules, which usually are found in the Code of Federal Regulations.